bcornelison/TodoParserGodotPlugin/addons/TodoParser/README.md

 2. If you want to recursively scan (scan all subfolders) the code directory, leave the option ticked.
 If you want to scan only to root folder, toggle the option slider to off.
 3. Choose you language - This enables parsing of a specific language (you can also choose **ALL** if you utilize multiple languages).
 4. Choose your category delimiter - This is the delimiter used to separate your categories following the syntax above.
-5. Set up your code editor using the instructions in the Code Editor section.
+5. If you have not set up an external dotnet editor in Godot's Editor Settings, set it up using the instructions in the Code Editor section.
-6. Press the Import button to recursively scan through the root directory you have set.

 After it parses through your files it will display a kanban style board listing the todos by category.